PokoTech/cube-game-opengl/README.md

 $ make
 ```

+Alternatively, if you'd like to build the project in debug mode use:

+> $ make CXXFLAGS=-DDEBUG

+# Running #

-This should create a binary that can be executed as follows:
+The build process should create a binary that can be executed as follows:

 > $ ./src/shaderexample